doconce/doconce_tests/testr/math_test.md

 ### Test 6: Multiple, aligned equations with multiple alignments

-The `align` environment can be used with two `&` alignment characters, e.g.,
+The `align` environment can be used with two `&` alignment characters, e.g.

 ~~~